Amtrak train derails in remote part of Montana, killing at least 3 people - KRDO

 By Deanna Hackney, Eric Levenson and Alta Spells, CNN

-An Amtrak train traveling from Chicago to the Pacific Northwest derailed in a remote part of Montana on Saturday afternoon, killing three people and injuring others, the Liberty County Sheriff’s office said in a statement to CNN.
+An Amtrak train traveling from Chicago to the Pacific Northwest derailed in a remote part of Montana on Saturday afternoon, killing three people and hospitalizing five others, authorities said.

-Authorities would not speak on the number of injured or the extent of their injuries.

 Eight cars from Amtrak’s Empire Builder train 7/27 headed westbound to Seattle/Portland derailed at about 4 p.m. near Joplin, Montana, a town around 30 miles south of the Canadian border with a population of about 150 people, Amtrak said.

-Note: Correction: An earlier version of this story misspelled the last name of Megan Vandervest.